 Parameter Sharing Across Time

-Critically, the same weights $(W_{xh}, W_{hh}, b_h)$ are used at every time step.
-This is parameter sharing, and it provides two key benefits:
+The same weights $(W_{xh}, W_{hh}, b_h)$ are reused at every time step.
+This parameter sharing has two practical consequences:

 - The model can generalize to sequences of different lengths